Apply for a national visa

 for issuing a visa: the German mission abroad (embassy, consulate)

-Tip: The Federal Foreign Office provides a list of the representations of the Federal Republic of Germany abroad on its website.
+Tip: The Federal Foreign Office provides a list of German missions abroad on its website.

-On the websites of the German missions abroad you will usually find further information, often also online forms.
+On the websites of the German missions abroad you will usually find further information, often including online forms.

 Details